 Boating and Alcohol - A Potentially Fatal Combination

-It is estimated that as much as 50 percent of all boating accidents are alcohol related.
+A boat operator with a blood alcohol concentration above 0.10 percent is estimated to be more than ten times likely to die in a boating accident than an operator with zero blood alcohol concentration.
 This stands to reason as alcohol can decrease a person's ability to handle a boat in many ways.
-As a depressant, alcohol goes straight to the nerves, blood stream, and the brain.
+As a depressant, alcohol goes straight to the nerves, bloodstream, and the brain.
 Even a few beers on a hot summer day can impair your balance, vision, and coordination.
-Additionally, dilated blood vessels increase dehydration rates and drinking impairs personal judgement.
+Additionally, dilated blood vessels increase dehydration rates and drinking impairs personal judgment.
 Even if you are not at the helm, drinking while boating is a dangerous combination, especially if the boat is overturned.

-Never Leave a Child Unattended in a Car
+Never Leave a Child or Pet Unattended in a Car

 The temperature inside a car can get dangerously hot, even in moderate weather with the windows slightly down.
-Kids can suffer from heat stroke causing serious injuries and sometimes death.
-Simply leaving the air conditioner on doesn't make your child safe.
-A child could put the car in drive, get caught in a closing power window or be abducted.
+Kids and pets can suffer from heatstroke causing serious injuries and sometimes death.
+Simply leaving the air conditioner on doesn't make them safe.
+A child could put the car in drive, a child or pet could get caught in a closing power window, or be abducted.

-Here are some tips to keep kids safe around cars:
+Here are some tips to keep kids and pets safe around cars:

-- Never leave a child unattended in a car.
+- Never leave a child or pet unattended in a car.
 Not even for a minute.